-As federal money pours in, some jobless Washingtonians brace for months-long waits for benefits
+As federal money pours in, some jobless Washingtonians brace for monthslong waits for benefits

 Erin Heuer, a 36-year-old Bainbridge Island resident, was among the thousands of Washingtonians who got a notice demanding repayment of benefits — in her case, nearly $8,500 — and who had no idea why they were on the hook.

-But after speaking with an ESD representative this week, Heuer, a beer-tender who was put on standby last March, discovered the problem: She’d missed an ESD request for information last fall.
+But after speaking with an ESD representative this week, Heuer, a beertender who was put on standby last March, discovered the problem: She’d missed an ESD request for information last fall.
 “And then it just automatically … started sending those letters out,” she said, adding that she thinks she now has her problem resolved “100%.”

 Wilson, the former Walla Walla marketing manager, also got some answers — albeit in a roundabout way.

 Like many desperate claimants, Wilson contacted his local state representatives, who forwarded his claim to the ESD, which on Thursday sent him an email.
-It “basically said, ‘we’ve got your request for assistance and we’ll get back to you sometime,” Wilson said.
+It “basically said, ‘we’ve got your request for assistance and we’ll get back to you sometime,'” Wilson said.

 “It still was pretty perfunctory,” he added.
 “But at least I got a response.”